Sumit-ai/Cycle-GAN/README.md

 # Cycle-GAN-
-This repository contains the CYCLE GAN project I learnt it by studying at  UDACITY Nano-Degree Program.
+This repository contains the CYCLE GAN project I learned it by studying at UDACITY Nanodegree Program.